-In this paper, we briefly review Stueckelberg's rule of quantum theory with real numbers using simple algebraic language.
-We suggest that a real-number quantum theory, under the assumption of independent sources, must introduce a hidden nonlocal map, which contrasts with locality.
+Here we briefly review Stueckelberg's rule of quantum theory with real numbers using simple algebraic language.
+We show that the presented real-number quantum theories, under the assumption of independent sources, introduce a hidden nonlocal map, which contrasts with locality.
 We further discuss how this equates to complex quantum theory, and demonstrate that its indispensability arises from the phenomenon of entanglement between two independent systems.
-From a physical ontology perspective \cite{Nicholas}, we suggest that quantum mechanics requires complex numbers; otherwise, we must accept a nonlocal real-number quantum theory.